Jade – The Alaska State Gem

 When the original Alaskans found the nuggets of jade that tumbled downstream in the Kobuk River,they used the gem to make tools, weapons, and jewelry.

-Conclude your own Alaskan tour with the perfect souvenir, a glimmering piece of Alaskan history to remind you of your travels.
+Conclude your own Alaska tour with the perfect souvenir, a glimmering piece of Alaska history to remind you of your travels.

 The U.S. Navy lieutenant George M. Stoney was the first non-native to discover Alaska jade in the Kobuk River in 1886.
 From 1943 to 1945, the Alaska Territorial Department of Mines investigated the area.
 By 1945, eleven tons of jade were found.
 Government geologists determined jade could be found in the forty-mile stretch parallel to the Kobuk River.